 From the 1st of July 2021, Rangers will commence issuing infringement notices for those vehicles without an active e-permit, in line with standard procedure.
-To date no infringements have been issued.

 Two letters and an email have been sent to all current paper permit holders who have not registered for epermits.
 Phone calls have also been made and will continue.